Chapter 13 Deploy your application

 - RStudio’s solutions

-applications and markdown documents (and other kind of content), and that serves them as ordinary websites
+documents (and other kinds of content), and serves them as ordinary websites.

 Each of these platforms has its own function to create an app.R